Jochen Rindt

-Overall, he competed in 62 Grands Prix, winning six and achieving 13 podium finishes.
+Overall, Rindt competed in 62 Grands Prix, winning six and achieving 13 podium finishes.
 He was also successful in sports car racing, winning the 1965 24 Hours of Le Mans paired with Masten Gregory in a Ferrari 250LM.
 Rindt was a popular figure in Austria and his success resulted in increased interest in motorsport and Formula One in particular.
 He hosted a monthly television show titled Motorama and set up a successful exhibition of racing cars in Vienna.
 During his time in Formula One, he was involved alongside Jackie Stewart in a campaign to improve safety in Formula One.

 Early life and family

 Jochen Rindt was born on 18 April 1942 in Mainz, Germany, to an Austrian mother and German father.
 His mother had been a successful tennis player in her youth and, like her father, studied law.
 Rindt's parents owned a spice mill in Mainz, which he later inherited.
-They were killed in a bombing raid in Hamburg during the Second World War when he was 15 months old, after which he was raised by his grandparents in Graz, Austria.
+They were killed in a bombing raid in Hamburg during the Second World War when he was 15 months old, after which he was raised by his maternal grandparents in Graz, Austria.
 Although his grandfather chose to retain Rindt's German citizenship, for his entire career he drove under an Austrian racing licence.
 In an interview, he described his heritage as a "terrible mixture" and, when asked if he felt more Austrian or German, said that he felt "like a European".
 Rindt had one half-brother, Uwe, through his mother.

 Rindt's childhood friends and his brother described him as a "laddish child" who often performed tricks to amuse others.
 While on a skiing holiday, he broke his femoral neck, leading to several surgeries that left one leg 4 cm shorter than the other.
 As a result of this, Rindt limped slightly for the rest of his life.
 At the age of sixteen, he received a moped and started racing his friends on motocross tracks.
 His time in school was troubled and he was excluded from schools several times.
 He said:

 In the end I got thrown out and went to England to learn English.
 I learned to drive while I was in England but I was too young to get a licence.
 When I went back home I broke my leg skiing but I decided I was more than capable of driving myself – even though I had one leg in plaster.
 I actually drove without a licence for 18 months and then got caught the day before I was eligible to collect it.

-His chances of obtaining a licence were put into further jeopardy because he had collected eight recorded misdemeanours with the police during his youth.
+Rindt's chances of obtaining a licence were put into further jeopardy because he had collected eight recorded misdemeanours with the police during his youth.
 In 1960, he received his first car, an old Volkswagen Beetle.
 His interest in motorsport greatly increased when he visited the 1961 German Grand Prix at the Nürburgring with school friends, including fellow future Formula One driver Helmut Marko.